kmltechio/lumber_district/README.md

 1. [1Password CLI](https://developer.1password.com/docs/cli/get-started#install) - so that I don't have to commit my home wifi network password
 1. [Arduino IDE](https://www.arduino.cc/en/software) - v1.8.x is preferred over 2.0.x as it generates more compact compiled objects.

-TODO investigate use of [arduino-cli](https://github.com/arduino/arduino-cli) instead of IDE

 ## Setup

 `make` will do the following: